centminmod/optimise-images/examples/examples-optimise-webp-nginx-300417.md

 ###### Gallery

 Generated gallery output with original resized/optimised on left and webp converted on right.
+Images are also now lazy loaded.

 When using default `IMAGICK_RESIZE='y'`